selinayanganlan/Natural-Language-Processing-and-Modelling/README.md

 # Natural-Language-Processing-and-Modelling
-Predicted whether the product of an online clothing retailer will be recommended or not by building a logistic regression model in Python based on a dataset that consists of the reviews written by customers and other numerical product descriptions.
+Predicted whether the product of an online clothing retailer will be recommended or not based on a dataset that consists of the reviews written by customers and other numerical product descriptions.
+- Logistic Regression